ktro2828/mmros/docs/datasets/nuimages.md

 First of all, please download NuImages dataset from [OFFICIAL WEBSITE](https://www.nuscenes.org/).

-Note that we assume that downloaded dataset is placed under `mmros_dataloader/data/`.
+Note that we assume that downloaded dataset is placed under `mmros_dataloader/data/` by default.
-If your dataset is placed in another directory, use `data_root:=<DATASET_ROOT>` option.
+If you want to specify an another directory, use `data_root:=<DATASET_ROOT>` option.

 Start running the NuImages publisher as follows: